top of page

 The application should describe a proposed research programme that will last two years and will lead to the potential award of a higher degree, usually either an MSc, MD or PhD.
 Applications should be accompanied by a current curriculum vitae plus a covering letter from supervisor and institution.
 Applications from BSH members only (applicant and supervisor).

-The winners of the awards will be announced at the 25th BSH Annual Meeting at the QEII Conference Centre, Westminster, with a view to the winning entrant taking up their post in 2023.
+The winners of the awards will be announced at the 25th BSH Annual Meeting at the QEII Conference Centre, Westminster, with a view to the winning entrant taking up their post in 2024.

 Further information here.
-Please direct applications to administrator@bsh.org.uk by 5pm on 31 October 2022.
+Please direct applications to administrator@bsh.org.uk.

 Genomics England: